 Code of Conduct

 Fei Tian College is an academic community dedicated to the transmission of knowledge and the free pursuit of truth.
 The institution acknowledges core values based in truthfulness, compassion, and forbearance that come to characterize the Fei Tian experience.
-Faculty, staff, contractors, and vendors acting on behalf of the College and guests visiting the College assume an obligation to conduct themselves in a manner compatible with institutional values, applicable laws and standards, and the commitments set forth in this Code of Conduct.
+Faculty, staff, contractors, vendors, and visiting guests to the College assume an obligation to conduct themselves in a manner compatible with institutional values, applicable laws and standards, and the commitments set forth in this Code of Conduct.

 As members of the college community, we have a commitment to: